 Just a few miles down the road, you'll find Oxbow Public Market, a modern food hall with everything from fresh oysters to ice cream to local cheeses to burgers.

 Napa doesn't offer a whole lot in the way of public transportation.
-The best option to book a tour, rent a car, or use a ride share (though the latter option is often expensive and requires longer wait time).
+The best option is booking a tour, renting a car, or using a ridesharing app (though the latter option is often expensive and requires a longer wait time).

 This upscale property feels like a destination of its own — and especially valuable for those who love wine.